 If you have an eCommerce website, then you’re probably familiar with retargeting and remarketing.
-The thing is, it’s common to be familiar with the terms, but not distinguish them correctly.
+The thing is, it’s common to be familiar with the terms, but not distinguish them correctly within your overall eCommerce marketing plan.
 Remarketing and retargeting...are they the same?
 Different?

 Let’s say you’re in dire need of a new pair of sneakers.
 You get on Google, and start doing your research.
 You compare brands, styles, and prices, and finally land on the shoes that meet your expectations.
 You add them to your cart, but your computer crashes.
 Or a zombie apocalypse distracts you from your purchase!
 Or (the likely answer), you just decide you don’t want to buy those sneakers yet and close your browser.

 Whatever the reason, you notice over the next few days that your online browsing is interrupted by ads for the sneakers you almost bought.
 Coincidence?
 Definitely not.
 These ads keep reminding you to complete your purchase...until you eventually take the bait.
 You end up back on the site (no sign of an apocalypse), and buy the sneakers.